Rayshav/rayshavthind/README.md

 # rayshavthind
-My Personal Website

-Hello, this is my first commit to GitHub.
-Just want to make sure everything is working before I begin my stuff.
+This website is going to represent my capabilities in whatever coding language I can comprehend and understand lol.
+Feel free to check back once in a while to see what nonsense I put up here haha.